Armando J. Parodi

-Armando J. Parodi (born March 16, 1942) is an Argentinian glycobiologist.
+Armando J. Parodi (born March 16, 1942) is an Argentine glycobiologist.
 He did his initial education at the School of Sciences of the University of Buenos Aires.
 His PhD work was done under Luis Federico Leloir, a recipient of the Nobel Prize in Chemistry for his work involving the finding of sugar nucleotides and how they play a role in the making of oligosaccharides and polysaccharides.
 He also pursued postdoc work at the Pasteur Institute in Paris, France and Duke University in Durham, NC, USA.

 Early life and education

 Although his father was a physician who worked more in academia than in a clinic, the lack of strong science teachers in secondary school led him to become more interested in politics.
 However, when he graduated high school, Parodi attended the School of Sciences at the University of Buenos Aires.
 The reason for this, was his interest in Chemistry that developed as a result of having a Chemistry teacher in secondary school that excited him about the subject.
 Due to the restructuring of the Higher Education system as a result of Juan Perón’s dictatorship, many of his professors were younger and recent graduates of post-doctoral programs in the US and Europe.
 During his final year at the University of Buenos Aires, his father suggested that he should pursue his PhD at the Fundación Instituto Leloir, and so he enrolled in the Biochemistry course there.
 While working under Luis F. Leloir, Parodi saw that Leloir was able to synthesize particulate glycogen in vitro and that influenced the direction of his future research.

 Parodi also completed a 2 year postdoctoral fellowship at the Pasteur Institute in Paris, France.